Literary Events Calendar

 • Professional authors: those with 5 or more book-length publications.

-Please keep in mind that each form of creative writing (fiction, nonfiction, poetry, writing for children and young adults, and others) provides you with a unique set of experiences and skills, so you might consider yourself an ‘established author’ in one form but a ‘new writer’ in another.
+Please keep in mind that each form of creative writing (fiction, nonfiction, poetry, writing for children, writing for young adults, and others) provides you with a unique set of experiences and skills, so you might consider yourself an ‘established author’ in one form but a ‘new writer’ in another.

 The “Recommended experience level” section of each workshop description refers to the above definitions.
 A workshop’s participants should usually have similar levels of creative writing and / or publication experience.
 This ensures that each participant gets value from the workshop and is presented with info, strategies, and skills that suit their experience.